The Victorian House:

 I love intense colours for my own home, and am quite over the ‘neutrals’ that have dominated interiors over the last few years so I am updating the house to blast it with colour.
 I also have over the years inherited various antiques and paintings from family which I cannot get rid of (my mother would kill me!), so I have to try and work them into my design schemes.

 The main bedroom when we arrived had no real storage except a Victorian built-in cupboard in an alcove that is so narrow that you cannot get clothes hangers into it.
 I commissioned some fabulous floor to ceiling wardrobes which were worth every penny.
-To save money I had them delivered ‘raw’ and I primed, painted and papered them myself with a roll of wallpaper I found on sale for £3!
+To save money I had them delivered ‘raw’ and I primed, painted and papered them myself with a roll of wallpaper I found on sale.
 This paper had large alliums printed on it in tones of aubergine, gold and cream.

 The colours in the room are ‘Drab’ by Farrow & Ball which is a really dark sort of green/brown tone and changes in different lights, this is mixed with crisp white woodwork/dado rail and deep aubergine accents.
 The furniture is a mixture of antiques and modern items which are painted with Annie Sloan’s ‘Country Grey’ and waxed, (it is not really a grey, more of a very light stone colour).
 The floor is exposed waxed floorboards with a simple jute rug.

 I wanted wall lights to go either side of the bed, but did not have any wiring points in the walls and was not going to start chasing electrics into brick walls, and so I did a bit of a hack on standard ikea wall lights.
 See my blog about how to do them here.